-A common criticism from users of the old version of the KF scheme was that it sometimes produced widespread light precipitation in marginally unstable environments and, perhaps as a consequence, it tended to underpredict maximum rainfall amounts within the precipitation area (e.g., Warner and Hsu 2000; Colle et al. 2002).
+A common criticism from users of the old version of the KF scheme was that it sometimes produced widespread light precipitation in marginally unstable environments and, perhaps as a consequence, it tended to underpredict maximum rainfall amounts within the precipitation area (e.g., Warner and Hsu 2000; Colle et al. 2003).
 Furthermore, comparison with cloud-resolving model simulations suggested that updrafts were penetrating too far aloft (e.g., Liu et al. 2001).
-Early testing of the KF scheme in the Eta model corroborated these observations.
-For example, the scheme often generated widespread "air mass thunderstorms" over the southeastern U. S. during the summer when observed convective activity was isolated or even non-existent.
+Early testing of the KF scheme in the Eta Model corroborated these observations.
+For example, the scheme often generated widespread "airmass thunderstorms" over the southeastern United States during the summer when observed convective activity was isolated or even nonexistent.

-Diagnostic analysis of the scheme's behavior revealed that one of the problems was related to the representation of entrainment/detrainment processes.
-As described in Kain and Fritsch (1990), the rate that environmental air mixes with an updraft is specified in old versions of the scheme, but while some of that air (typically) mixes inward to dilute the mean properties of the updraft, some of it is allowed to immediately detrain back into the environment.
-If it detrains back into the environment, it does so within turbulent mixtures of updraft and environment, i.e., it carries some updraft air with it.
-In this way, entrainment and detrainment rates are inversely proportional and they depend on the likelihood that negatively buoyant parcels can be generated when environmental air mixes with the updraft air, including its liquid water or ice.
-Entrainment of environmental air is favored when updrafts are much warmer than their environment and/or the environment is relatively moist.
+Diagnostic analysis of the scheme's behavior revealed that one of the problems was related to the representation of entrainment-detrainment processes.
+As described in KF90; the rate that environmental air mixes with an updraft is specified in old versions of the scheme, but while some of that air (typically) mixes inward to dilute the mean properties of the updraft, some of it is allowed immediately to detrain back into the environment.
+If it detrains back into the environment, it does so within turbulent mixtures of updraft and the environment; that is, it extracts updraft air in the process.
+With this formulation, entrainment and detrainment rates are inversely proportional and they depend on the likelihood that negatively buoyant parcels can be generated when environmental air mixes with the updraft air, including its liquid water or ice.
+Entrainment of environmental air is favored when updrafts are much 90 warmer than their environment and/or the environment is relatively moist.
 In this case, negatively buoyant mixtures are less likely because 1) positive buoyancy is large before mixing and 2) evaporative cooling potential is limited by the moist environment.
 In contrast, when updrafts are marginally buoyant and the environment is relatively dry, detrainment dominates because the evaporative cooling potential is relatively large and relatively little cooling is necessary to induce negative buoyancy.